-Locality interview feedback: some localities created interdepartmental sea level rise advisory committees where adaptation projects are discussed as a group to reduce duplication of efforts and/or confusion & to identify funding.
+Some communities are creating interdepartmental sea level rise advisory committees where adaptation projects are discussed as a group to reduce duplication of efforts & to identify funding.
 In Portsmouth, meetings between multiple departments resulted in one department financing a project of another.

 - Potentially the most useful planning tool to anticipate sea level rise impacts: can incorporate studies & mapping vulnerable areas